spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/gray-matter-segmentation/improving-registration-with-gm-seg/gm-informed-mt-template-registration.rst

 Reusing the GM-informed warping field to improve MTI registration
 #################################################################

-Now that we have estimated a transformation between the template and the T2* data, we can use this warping field to improve a registration command from :ref:`the previous MT registration tutorial step <mt-registraton-with-anat>`.
+Now that we have estimated a transformation between the template and the T2* data (based on the shape of the gray matter), we can use this warping field to improve a registration command from :ref:`the previous MT registration tutorial step <mt-registraton-with-anat>`.

 First, we return to the ``mt`` directory.